superfly/docs/blueprints/autoscale-machines.html.md

 With these settings Fly Proxy will start an additional Machine if all the running Machines are above their concurrency `soft_limit` and stop running Machines when the traffic decreases.
+You can set Machines to `"suspend"` rather than `"stop"`, for even faster start-up, but with some [limitations on the type of Machine](https://community.fly.io/t/new-feature-in-preview-suspend-resume-for-machines/20672#current-limitations-and-caveats-8).

 In the next section we will configure and deploy `fly-autoscaler` to ensure that the app always has a spare stopped Machine for Fly Proxy to start.